data301-2021-winter1/project-group24-project/README.md

 ## Team Members

-- Aditya Tripathi: Man of focus, commitment and sheep will!
+- Aditya Tripathi: Man of focus, commitment and sheer will!
 - Sambhav Garg: Passionate compi sci and data sci student!
 - Mrunal Aroskar: one sentence about you!